 - Rinse your hair thoroughly and then follow up with your usual co-wash.

 Note, this will take a few processes until you start noticing your real hair color coming back.
-I don't want my curls to be super oily and limp throughout the week, so I have been using this method every 3-4 days.
-I'm hoping that the henna will be completely removed from my hair within the next 2 months - I'll write a follow up article and post my before and after photos for you then!
+I don’t want my curls to be super oily and limp throughout the week, so I have been using this method every three to four days.
+I’m hoping that the henna will be completely removed from my hair within the next two months – I’ll write a follow up article and post my before and after photos for you then!